vanGoghhh/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list candidates
-2. AddressBook shows a list of candidates
+2. CANdidates shows a list of candidates
-3. User requests to edit a specific candidate in the list
+3. User requests to edit the details of a specific candidate index in the list
-4. AddressBook edits the candidate
+4. CANdidates edits the candidate

     Use case ends.